EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/screen-readers.md

 * Speed

 ---

-# PWX
+layout: cover

-* Take few minutes to use a screen reader based on a website you already know
+---

-* Select the right screen reader based what your operating system support.
+# Take few minutes to use a screen reader based on a website you already know